halfa/yaka-compiler/README.md

 Build
 -----
-*Here are some hint on how to proceed...*
+*Here are some hints on how to proceed...*
 ```BASH
 # Build the compiler, java 1.7+ needed
 cd src